Nexmo/station/_examples/concepts/guides/webhooks-setup/voice.md

 You can set these using the [Application API](/api/application), in the [Nexmo Dashboard](https://dashboard.nexmo.com) or using the [Nexmo CLI](https://github.com/nexmo/nexmo-cli) tool.

+### Number-level webhooks

+You can set a status webhook for each number you purchase.
+This will be used to send events to you regarding each number.

+These can be set up in the Numbers section of the [Dashboard](https://dashboard.nexmo.com), via the [Nexmo CLI](https://github.com/nexmo/nexmo-cli) or via the [Update a Number](/api/developer/numbers#update-a-number) API call (specifically, the `voiceStatusCallback` property).

 ### On creating an outbound call

 When [making a new outbound call](/voice/voice-api/building-blocks/make-an-outbound-call), you need to set the `answer_url` in the call to a URL containing an NCCO.
 Nexmo's servers will retrieve the NCCO from this endpoint and follow its instructions in handling the outbound call.